24/7 Free consultation

 What is the waiting period for workers’ compensation?

 Chicago’s waiting period for workers’ compensation benefits is almost zero.
-Usually, the employees are protected by the Workers’ Compensation Act from the moment they are recruited and must be insured.
+Typically, employees are protected by the Workers’ Compensation Act from the moment they are hired and must be insured.

 Who pays workers’ compensation?